Enough is Enough

 If you don’t know about procmon, then it probably means that your main tool for debugging other’s program was a mix between The Dance Of The Rain and Google.

-This excellent program was done by Mark Russinovich long time ago, he is my coding hero, for its contribution on sysinternals, Windows Internals, and Windows Azure.
+This excellent program was done by Mark Russinovich a long time ago, he is my coding hero, for his contribution on sysinternals, Windows Internals, and Windows Azure.

 A tabular view is fine for sequential analysis.